diem/off-chain-reference/specs/basic_building_blocks.md

 </pre>
 </details>

 When the `CommandResponseObject` status field is `failure`, the `error` field is included in the response to indicate the nature of the failure.
-The `error` field (type `OffChainError`) is a list of OffChainError objects.
+The `error` field (type `OffChainErrorObject`) is a list of OffChainErrorObject objects.

 ### OffChainErrorObject
 Represents an error that occurred in response to a command.